debsouryadatta/youtube_langgraph_agent/README.md

 - google_images.py -> Fetch the images from google search images with bs4
 - audio_stt.py -> Using groq whisper speech to text to convert the audio into text with timestamps then modifyng the timestamps -> It is done to sync the text overlays with the audio
 - simli_avatar.py -> Get the avatar video from the simli api providing the audio file
+- create_video2.py -> Create video from the text and the video with audio(generated with simli api)
+- create_video3.py -> Create video from the text and the video with audio(generated with simli api) + included google searched images to stick on the top of the video.